Home

 Digital TV Signal Meter

-Check Freeview coverage in your area and whether you'll need an aerial upgrade to receive FTA digital TV by entering your postcode at the Freeview Website.
-Useful DTT coverage maps and predictions are also available by entering your postcode at the Wolfbane Website.
+Approximately 98.5% of the population can receive Freeview via their TV aerial.
+Freeview aerial requirements vary by region depending on transmitter frequencies used.
+You can check Freeview coverage in your area and find out whether you need an aerial upgrade, by entering your postcode at the Freeview Website.
+Useful digital terrestrial TV coverage maps and predictions are also available by entering your postcode at the Wolfbane Website.

-Before buying a Freeview receiver or set top box, be sure to check the likelihood of getting reception using the postcode checking facility above.
-The digital TV postcode check errs on the side of caution, so many fringe areas which show poor digital terrestrial TV coverage, may be able to get reasonable DTT reception if an external high gain digital compatible aerial is used.
+Before buying an TV with integrated Freeview or a set top box, be sure to check the likelihood of getting reliable reception using the postcode checker above.
+The digital TV postcode check errs on the side of caution, so many fringe areas which still have poor digital terrestrial TV coverage, may be able to get reasonable DTT reception if an external high gain aerial is used.

 Digital Coaxial Cable

-There are around 51 free terrestrial digital TV channels broadcast free to air (FTA) on Freeview with 19 more channels available for an optional monthly subscription payment (known as Top Up TV).
+There are around 51 free terrestrial digital TV channels broadcast free to air (FTA) on Freeview, together with up to 12 HD channels.
+Additional channels are available for an optional monthly subscription payment and require a compatible TV or set top box.

-For those unfamiliar with the Freeview TV service, we provide an up to date Freeview channel list of all free to view television channels; a list of Freeview digital radio stations and a separate list of Top Up TV subscription channels which include Sky Sports 1 and 2 as well as ESPN.
-The official site also provides a handy Freeview channel guide in PDF format (1.7MB).
+For those unfamiliar with the Freeview TV service, here is an up to date Freeview channel list of all free to view television channels and a list of Freeview digital radio stations.
+The official site also provides a handy Freeview channel guide in PDF format.

-However, if you buy the cheapest Freeview box you can find in a local supermarket, it probably won't have a built in UHF modulator and will be a relatively unknown brand.
-These Freeview boxes frequently suffer poor Freeview reception in weak signal areas, suffering picture breakup problems and freezes due to poor design and their susceptibility to impulse noise interference from electrical appliances.
+However, if you buy the cheapest Freeview box you can find in a local supermarket, it probably won't have a built-in UHF modulator and will be a relatively unknown brand.
+Cheaper Freeview boxes can suffer poor Freeview reception in weak signal areas, including picture breakup problems and freezes due to low quality components and poor design.
+This can lead to much worse susceptibility to impulse noise interference from electrical appliances.

 Whilst a log periodic TV aerial can help reduce this type of impulse interference, it still pays to spend a little more to get a higher specification set top box with improved interference immunity and better poor signal performance.

-For this reason, most budget Freeview boxes must be connected to a TV using a Scart (Euro Connector) cable as they produce no modulated RF Output signal via the 'UHF loop through' sockets.
-In these cases terrestrial digital TV cannot be viewed via the TV's aerial socket.
+Most budget Freeview boxes must be connected to a TV using a Scart cable, as they produce no modulated RF Output signal via the 'UHF loop through' sockets.

-Distribution of digital terrestrial TV channels from a cheap Freeview receiver is then only possible by purchasing a UHF Modulator from Maplin.co.uk.
-The Maplin Electronics universal modulator provides a programmable RF output on UHF which will feed a separate TV distribution amplifier to distribute Freeview TV around the home to other rooms.
-Just connect the Universal Modulator to an unused Scart output on the Freeview receiver and use the Modulator RF output to feed a Loft Distribution Amplifier.
+Distribution of digital terrestrial TV channels from a cheap Freeview receiver is then only possible by purchasing a RF Modulator from Amazon.
+The Modulator provides a programmable RF output on UHF Ch21 - Ch68 which will feed a separate TV distribution amplifier to distribute Freeview TV around the home to other rooms.
+Just connect the Modulator to an unused Scart output on the Freeview receiver or set top box and use the Modulator's RF output to feed a Loft Distribution Amplifier.

-If your TV is old and hasn't got a Scart connector, the Universal Modulator can also be used to add Freeview channels to your UHF aerial feeder.
-Just connect your aerial to the input of the modulator and its RF output to your TV, then connect the Universal Modulator to the TV Scart output of your Freeview receiver or budget set top box using a Scart cable - job done!
+If your TV is old and hasn't got a Scart connector, the Modulator can also be used to add Freeview services via your UHF aerial feeder.
+Just connect your aerial to the input of the modulator and its RF output to your TV, then connect the Modulator to the TV Scart output of your Freeview receiver or budget set top box using a Scart cable - job done!

-Freeview digital terrestrial TV is fully compatible with old 4:3 aspect ratio televisions.
+The UK Freeview service is fully compatible with old 4:3 aspect ratio televisions.
 Most set top boxes support TV aspect ratio settings of 16:9, 14:9 pan scan (compromise), 16:9 letterbox and 4:3.
 The TV aspect ratio setting is set during set top box installation by on-screen menus, which are provided even on cheap Freeview receivers.
 However, for best results the use of a 16:9 widescreen television is preferable as most UK digital TV channels now transmit their programming in 16:9 format.

 The disadvantage of using a 4:3 TV with Freeview or Sky digital TV are considerable.
 Viewing must either be made in 16:9 letterbox mode (with black margins above and below the picture) or alternatively, in 4:3 picture mode where the picture is adapted to fill the 4:3 screen, resulting in about 20% of the sides of the picture being cut off.
 This can result in screen captions and words being cut off at the edges of the screen.